-Deliverables: Iceplant Monitoring Report for Coastal Commission, 2023.
+Deliverables: Iceplant Monitoring Report for Coastal Commission, 2023-2024.

-Activities Planned for the Next Six Months: Complete year two of iceplant treatment on the sandspit with licensed herbicide applicator and snail monitor in November-December 2024.
-Treatment will involve re-spray of any sprouts and new locations that weren't treated in 2023.
+Activities Planned for the Next Six Months: Complete re-spray of any ice plant sprouts and new locations that weren't treated in 2023 and 2025.
 Complete post-project monitoring and reporting to the California Coastal Commission for Year 2 of iceplant management.
 Work with the CCC to complete weeding of the CCER floodplain restoration site.

-RESTORATION-2: Habitat Restoration and Climate Planning
+RESTORATION-2: Habitat Restoration and Coastal Resilience Planning and watershed habitats.

-Objective: Support research and planning that furthers understanding of climate impacts to estuary and watershed habitats.
 Implement restoration projects to improve habitat acreage or conditions.